Island Line, Isle of Wight: Services

+As of April 2023, train services on the line run every 30 minutes in each direction between Ryde and Shanklin, calling at all intermediate stations except (usually) Smallbrook Junction.
+This frequency has been made possible by an additional passing loop installed at Brading during the 2020–2021 upgrade works; prior to the upgrade, services ran at an alternating 20/40-minute frequency.

 Smallbrook Junction station is only open on days when the Isle of Wight Steam Railway is operating; when open, the station is served by up to nine trains per day in each direction between 10:30 and 17:00.

 Passenger numbers

-After privatisation, passenger numbers rose steadily from an estimated 1.21 million in 1997–98 to an estimated 1.61 million in 2006–07.
+After privatisation, passenger numbers rose steadily from an estimated 1.21 million in 1997–1998 to an estimated 1.61 million in 2006–2007.

-After the merger of the Island Line and South West Trains franchises in 2007, Island Line passenger numbers fell slightly from an estimated 1.61 million in 2006–07 to an estimated 1.53 million in 2009–10.
-They peaked again at an estimated record 1.67 million in 2011–12, but since then fell to an estimated 1.31 million in 2014–15.
-This was the lowest annual estimate since 1998–99, and suggests passenger numbers fell by 22% in four years.
+After the merger of the Island Line and South West Trains franchises in 2007, Island Line passenger numbers fell slightly from an estimated 1.61 million in 2006–2007 to an estimated 1.53 million in 2009–2010.
+They peaked again at an estimated record 1.67 million in 2011–2012, but since then fell to an estimated 1.31 million in 2014–2015.
+This was the lowest annual estimate since 1998–1999, and suggests passenger numbers fell by 22% in four years.

 History

 Pre-grouping (1864–1923)

 The line from Ryde St John's Road to Shanklin was opened on 23 August 1864, having been built by the Isle of Wight Railway.
 In 1866, the line was extended through to Ventnor.
 The line was originally built as single track throughout, with passing loops provided at Brading, Sandown and Shanklin stations.

-In 1880, the London and South Western Railway (LSWR) and London, Brighton and South Coast Railway (LBSCR) opened a jointly-owned line north from Ryde St John's Road.
+In 1880, the London and South Western Railway (LSWR) and London, Brighton and South Coast Railway (LBSCR) opened a jointly owned line north from Ryde St John's Road.
 Under the direction of LBSCR Chief Engineer Frederick Banister, the building of the extension included a new tunnel and a third Ryde Pier to enable the line to reach Ryde Pier Head, which provided a connection with the companies' ferry services.
 When the LBSC/LSWR joint line opened, it was as a double track section from Ryde St John's Road station through to Ryde Pier Head.
 There was a scissors crossover situated on Ryde Pier to allow trains to access all platforms.
 Sets of crossovers were installed at St John's Road to enable trains to change from the joint line's left-hand running to the single-track sections on the Isle of Wight Central Railway's Newport line and the Isle of Wight Railway's Shanklin line (now known as the Island Line).